cdjohncock/expirement/README.md

   and last but
 not least
   </center>
-I will try to make [this][cd] word a reference style link by memory alone.
+I will try to make [this][g] word a reference style link by memory alone.

-  [cd]: http://www.yahoo.com/ "cheated a little bit"